 From the growth of your baby’s first tooth to your teen’s need for invisible braces, the team at DeStefano Dentistry provides the absolute best in pediatric dental care.
-Because Dr. DeStefano is trained in all facets of family dentistry, our dental clinic is the perfect choice as your pediatric dentist.
+Because Dr. DeStefano is trained in all facets of family dentistry, our dental clinic is the perfect choice as your pediatric dentist in Pittsford, NY.
 Serving Pittsford, Rochester, and Brighton, our staff promises the very best patient and compassionate care for your child.

 What is Pediatric Dentistry?

 Pediatric dentistry, or pedodontics, is an area of dentistry that specializes in treating children’s oral health.
 Pediatric dentistry presents its own set of challenges and nuances.
 Knowing how to calm a frightened child and understanding the dental issues that are unique to children takes special care and dedicated patience.
 Our entire team constantly strives to provide the utmost in compassionate care in order to make your little one feel completely at ease.
 And hopefully, even enjoy going to their dentist.